jaleks3/TravelHelper/README.md

 - Dynamically loads Wikipedia articles for quick reference.

 ## Getting Started
-To run the SimpleSwingBrowser application, follow these steps:
+To run the TravelHelper application, follow these steps:

 - Ensure you have Java Development Kit (JDK) installed on your system.
 - Clone or download the project repository to your local machine.